Best OnlyFans Chatting Software for Agencies (2026)

 - Supercreator, a permanent free CRM Lite tier (no AI) plus paid AI tiers up to $99 Super AI/account.
 Good for agencies wanting light assist without revenue share.

-- Substy AI, commission-based AI ($0/$69/$99 per creator + 8.5–15% commission).
-The Elite tier is a hybrid: autonomous on most fans, human handoff on VIPs above a spend threshold.
+- Substy AI, commission-based AI ($0/$69/$99 per creator plus 8.5 to 15% commission) based on the vendor's published tier descriptions (as described on its public materials in May 2026; offerings and pricing change, confirm directly).
+The Elite tier is described as a hybrid: autonomous on most fans, human handoff on VIPs above a spend threshold.
 Effective cost climbs with revenue.

 - Creator Hero, assisted CRM whose graduated fee is capped at $299.99/creator/month, which materially helps if you have very-high-revenue creators.